idrissbellil/react-native-camera/docs/migration.md

----
-id: migration
-title: Migrating from RCTCamera to RNCamera
-sidebar_label: Migrating from RCTCamera to RNCamera
+# Migrating from RCTCamera to RNCamera
----

 ## Project Integration